-2022, Dethlefs et al. 2022), cost of service (He et al. 2020, Liu et al. 2023, Ni et al. 2019), and customer satisfaction (Wang et al. 2022).
-Notably, operational decisions inside the store have been largely ignored; exceptions include (MacCarthy et al. 2019, Masel and Mesa 2018, Zhang et al. 2019, Zhang and Pazour 2019, Mou 2022a, Difrancesco et al. 2021), but none use in-store customers or cobots.
-Only limited research has explored the intralogistic tasks of order picking in stores (Seghezzi et al. 2022, Salgado 2015, Pietri et al. 2021, Neves-Moreira and Amorim 2023, Mou 2022b), and all are manual operations without the use of automation.
-No previous work explores the use of cobots in order picking processes in a store environment.
-Related is work that investigates deploying cobots for intralogistics tasks in a store environment for inventory replenishment (Caporaso et al. 2022).
-Additionally, crowdsourced order picking has been explored where in-store customers pick items while doing their own shopping (Dayarian and Pazour 2022).
-However, this paper focuses on assignment of orders (not routing of a set of resources), nor does it consider the utilization of cobots.
-Therefore, this is the first paper to consider the use of cobots for store fulfillment in a retail setting and is also the first to study cobots within a crowdsourced setting.
-The contribution of this work is thus in modeling and developing a solution approach for resource dispatching, routing, and abandonment capturing the salient features of this unique order fulfillment environment.
+Another emerging and related area is research on store fulfillment operations (Hübner et al., 2022; Zhong et al., 2023; Bayram and Cesaret, 2021).
+However, operational decisions inside the store have been largely ignored by past research; exceptions include (MacCarthy et al., 2019; Masel and Mesa, 2018; Zhang et al., 2019; Zhang and Pazour, 2019; Mou, 2022a; Diffrancesco et al., 2021), but none use in-store customers or AMRs.
+Only limited research has explored the intralogistic tasks of order picking in stores (Seghezzi et al., 2022; Pietri et al., 2021; Neves-Moreira and Amorim, 2023; Mou, 2022b), and all are manual operations without the use of automation.
+No previous work explores the use of AMRs in orderpicking processes in a store environment.
+Related is work that investigates deploying robots for intralogistics tasks in a store environment for inventory replenishment (Caporaso et al., 2022).
+Additionally, crowdsourced order picking has been explored where in-store customers pick items while doing their own shopping (Dayarian and Pazour, 2022).
+However, this paper focuses on the assignment of orders (not routing of a set of resources), nor does it consider the use of AMRs.
+Therefore, this is the first paper to consider the use of AMRs for store fulfillment in a retail setting and is also the first to study AMRs within a crowdsourced setting.
+The contribution of this work is thus in modeling and developing a solution approach for resource dispatching, routing, and abandonment, capturing the salient features of this unique order fulfillment environment and using these models to determine the operational and economic viability of the proposed approach.

-3. Problem Statement
+3 Problem Statement

 We consider a store that receives online orders spontaneously over time.
 Each online order consists of a set of items found on the store's shelves and is expected to be available for last-mile delivery or curbside pickup at a designated dropoff station, denoted as v_p , within a given service guarantee (e.g., in 2 hours, next day).
-To fulfill these online order requests, the store uses a collaborative process where in-store customers extract items from store shelves and place them in waiting cobots to transport the picked items back to the dropoff station.
+To fulfill these online order requests, the store uses a collaborative process where in-store customers extract items from store shelves and place them in waiting AMRs to transport the picked items back to the dropoff station.
 To ensure high service levels, the store also deploys a set of dedicated pickers to help pick and transport items from store shelves.
-The store has control over the dedicated pickers and the cobots, and these resources can be instructed to complete specific tasks in a specific sequence.
+The store has control over the dedicated pickers and the AMRs, and can instruct them to complete specific tasks in a specific sequence.
 This is in contrast to the in-store customers, who help with the picking process but the store does not have control over their actions.
-Thus, a store has a set K of fulfillment resources available and under their control, $K = C \cup D$, where C is the set of cobots and D is the set of dedicated pickers.
+Thus, a store has a set K of fulfillment resources available and under their control, $K = C \cup D$, where C is the set of AMRs and D is the set of dedicated pickers.